 Why non-profit audits need a different risk assessment

 The ISA 315 risk assessment for a non-profit looks different from a commercial entity.
-The objectives are different (mission delivery, not profit maximisation), the revenue sources are different (grants, donations, subsidies, membership fees rather than sales), and the governance structure is different (a board of trustees or supervisory board with no equity interest, often part-time and unpaid).
+The objectives are different (mission delivery, not profit maximisation) and the revenue sources are different (grants, donations, subsidies, membership fees rather than sales).
+The governance structure is also different: a board of trustees or supervisory board with no equity interest, often part-time and unpaid.
+The information needs of the primary users (funders and regulators rather than equity investors) are also distinct.

-ISA 315.11 through 315.24 require you to understand the organisation’s nature, its environment, and the applicable financial reporting framework.
-For a non-profit, this means understanding which reporting framework applies (RJ 640 for Dutch GAAP, or IFRS if the organisation reports under international standards), who the primary users of the financial statements are (funders, regulators, the public rather than investors), and what the key accounting judgments are (grant income recognition timing, fund allocation, and expense classification between restricted and unrestricted activities).
+ISA 315.11 through 315.24 require you to understand the organisation’s nature and its environment, including the applicable financial reporting framework.
+For a non-profit, this means understanding which reporting framework applies (RJ 640 for Dutch GAAP, or IFRS if the organisation reports under international standards) and who the primary users of the financial statements are (funders and regulators rather than investors).
+It also means understanding the key accounting judgments: grant income recognition timing, fund allocation, expense classification between restricted and unrestricted activities, and valuation of in-kind contributions.

 The commercial audit template your firm uses probably assumes revenue is earned through the sale of goods or services.
 For a non-profit, revenue comes from conditional grants (income recognised when conditions are met), unconditional grants (income recognised when awarded), donations (income recognised when received or committed, depending on the framework), government subsidies (often with specific spending conditions and clawback clauses), and membership fees.
 Each source has a different recognition trigger, and the organisation may apply them inconsistently.

 Materiality also works differently.
-ISA 320.A4 acknowledges that the appropriate benchmark depends on the organisation.
-For a non-profit, profit before tax is often meaningless (the organisation aims to break even or run a small surplus).
-Common benchmarks for non-profits include total income, total expenditure, or total assets.
-The ISA 320 materiality calculator lets you select the benchmark appropriate to the organisation type.
-For a grant-funded foundation, total income is typically the most relevant benchmark because the financial statements exist primarily to demonstrate that funding was spent as intended.
+ISA 320 .A4 acknowledges that the appropriate benchmark depends on the organisation.
+For a non-profit, profit before tax is meaningless in practice (the organisation aims to break even or run a small surplus).
+Common benchmarks for non-profits include total income and total expenditure.
+The ciferi ISA 320 materiality calculator lets you select the benchmark appropriate to the organisation type.
+For a grant-funded foundation, we find total income is the most relevant benchmark on most engagements because the financial statements exist primarily to demonstrate that funding was spent as intended.

 Grant income recognition under RJ 640 and IFRS